arungeorg97/Installutil/Applocker-Bypass/InstallSharpUp/README.md

-## Bypass for Applocker and Powershell Constrained Language Mode via InstallUtil Uninstaller Method to run SharpUp
+## Bypass for Applocker  via InstallUtil Uninstaller Method to run SharpUp

 ----